TagRanger®

 To create your network of Tags you need to Register each of your Tags with the Finder you plan to use.

 Attach - Make sure your Finder is turned on, select the 3-dot menu next to your Finder and select the Attach option.
-The Finder will show ATTACHED in the Device Status area then cycle through the CONFIGURING/STARTING/READY states.
+The Finder will show ATTACHING in the Device Status area then show READY.

 Register - You can now Register your Tag to your Finder by either: